Nine Easy Home Hardening Projects That Also Save on Insurance

 Clogged gutters can cause ice dams, roof damage and foundation issues.
 If water overflows the gutters and runs down the side of your home, it can also damage your siding.

-Most insurance companies don’t offer discounts for gutter guards, but weatherproofing your home with gutter guards can help prevent damage to your roof, so you may be able to avoid having to file a claim or pay roof repair costs.
+Most insurance companies don't offer discounts for gutter guards, but weatherproofing your home with gutter guards can help prevent damage to your roof, so you might be able to avoid filing a claim or paying roof repair costs.

 For example, the Basement Watchdog Sump Pump System features a battery backup that features 24-hour monitoring and alarms that can alert you to problems with power conditions and other issues.
 The battery backup ensures the pump stays operational during power outages, so your basement stays dry.

-Homeowners insurance policies usually don’t cover damage caused by sump pump failure or overflow.
-You can add on water backup coverage for extra protection, but buying a sump pump with backup power may help you avoid having to file a homeowners insurance claim and pay your deductible.
+Home insurance usually won't cover damage caused by sump pump failure or overflow.
+You can add on water backup coverage for extra protection, but buying a sump pump with backup power might help you avoid having to file a homeowners insurance claim and pay your deductible.

 Flying debris can damage your home, windows, vehicles and other structures on your property, and damage caused by flying debris is a common source of home insurance claims.

-Minor upgrades to your roof may lower your home insurance premiums.
-According to This Old House, roof repair costs can range from $150 to $8,000, and roof replacements can cost even more.
+Minor upgrades to your roof might lower your home insurance premiums.
+Roof repair costs can range from $150 to $8,000, and roof replacements can cost even more, according to This Old House.

 Hurricane clips are best installed by a professional, and a roofing expert can help identify the appropriate types of clips and placement for your home.
 Familiarity with local building codes is also important.

-These weatherproofing projects may qualify for insurance discounts, helping you cut home insurance costs without losing coverage.
+These weatherproofing projects might qualify for insurance discounts, helping you cut home insurance costs without losing coverage.

 Insurance companies often offer discounts for other upgrades, too, like for installing a new roof or buying a monitored home security system.

 To maximize your savings, contact your insurance company and ask about available discounts that can lower your home insurance premiums.
-Be sure to update the insurance company when you’ve completed your upgrades, too.
+Update the insurance company when you’ve completed your upgrades, too.

 Profit and prosper with the best of Kiplinger's advice on investing, taxes, retirement, personal finance and much more.
 Delivered daily.
 Enter your email in the box and click Sign Me Up.